 Junior Officer Leadership

-Junior Officer Leadership from 1 IGJunior Officer leadership can be bitter sweet.
+Junior Officer leadership can be bitter sweet.
 You’ve spent over a year on some of the best leader development courses in the world.
 You are fit, enthusiastic, driven and have the great privileged of leading the young men and women of the British Army.
 And yet you lack experience and credibility.
 As a Junior Officer you must be a sponge for information, yet also able to spot poor advice when you get it.
 You must be confident enough to inspire, yet sceptical enough to question the limits of your ability.

 Developing yourself as a leader doesn’t finish when you leave Sandhurst.
 Nor does it stop when you become a Captain or even when you reach the heady heights of your unit or brigade headquarters.